-Respiratory Therapy Principles and Applications II 3 credits; 30 lecture hours/30 lab hours
+Respiratory Therapy Principles and Applications II

 This course presents an intensive study of the application and management of mechanical ventilation.
 Students will become familiar with the various modes and equipment specific to mechanical ventilation and airway ventilation.
 Includes establishing the need for mechanical ventilation, non-invasive versus invasive mechanical ventilation, the physiologic basis of ventilatory support, physical principles of positive pressure ventilation, physical assessment of the critically ill patient, interpreting basic waveform graphics, and respiratory monitoring in the intensive care unit.
 The course includes an overview of techniques of intubation and airway management.